Strong interaction

-In the context of atomic nuclei, the same strong interaction force (that binds quarks within a nucleon) also binds protons and neutrons together to form a nucleus.
-In this capacity it is called the nuclear force (or residual strong force).
-So the residuum from the strong interaction within protons and neutrons also binds nuclei together.
-As such, the residual strong interaction obeys a distance-dependent behavior between nucleons that is quite different from that when it is acting to bind quarks within nucleons.
-Additionally, distinctions exist in the binding energies of the nuclear force of nuclear fusion vs nuclear fission.
+In the context of atomic nuclei, the force binds protons and neutrons together to form a nucleus and is called the nuclear force (or residual strong force).
+Because the force is mediated by massive, short lived mesons on this scale, the residual strong interaction obeys a distance-dependent behavior between nucleons that is quite different from when it is acting to bind quarks within hadrons.
+There are also differences in the binding energies of the nuclear force with regard to nuclear fusion versus nuclear fission.
 Nuclear fusion accounts for most energy production in the Sun and other stars.
 Nuclear fission allows for decay of radioactive elements and isotopes, although it is often mediated by the weak interaction.
 Artificially, the energy associated with the nuclear force is partially released in nuclear power and nuclear weapons, both in uranium or plutonium-based fission weapons and in fusion weapons like the hydrogen bomb.

-The strong interaction is mediated by the exchange of massless particles called gluons that act between quarks, antiquarks, and other gluons.
-Gluons are thought to interact with quarks and other gluons by way of a type of charge called color charge.
-Color charge is analogous to electromagnetic charge, but it comes in three types (±red, ±green, and ±blue) rather than one, which results in a different type of force, with different rules of behavior.
-These rules are detailed in the theory of quantum chromodynamics (QCD), which is the theory of quark–gluon interactions.

 History

 Before 1971, physicists were uncertain as to how the atomic nucleus was bound together.
 It was known that the nucleus was composed of protons and neutrons and that protons possessed positive electric charge, while neutrons were electrically neutral.
-By the understanding of physics at that time, positive charges would repel one another and the positively charged protons should cause the nucleus to fly apart.
+Based on established principles of electromagnetism, positive charges would be expected to repel one another and the positively charged protons would be expected to cause the nucleus to fly apart.
 However, this was never observed.
-New physics was needed to explain this phenomenon.
+New discoveries in physics were needed to explain this phenomenon.

 A stronger attractive force was postulated to explain how the atomic nucleus was bound despite the protons' mutual electromagnetic repulsion.
 This hypothesized force was called the strong force, which was believed to be a fundamental force that acted on the protons and neutrons that make up the nucleus.

-In 1964, Murray Gell-Mann and George Zweig proposed the quark model, which holds that protons and neutrons (along with other subatomic particles called hadrons and mesons) are actually made up of smaller particles called quarks.
+In 1964, Murray Gell-Mann, and separately George Zweig, proposed that baryons, which include protons and neutrons, and mesons were composed of elementary particles.
+Zweig called the elementary particles "aces" while Gell-Mann called them "quarks"; the theory came to be called the quark model.
 The strong attraction between nucleons was the side-effect of a more fundamental force that bound the quarks together into protons and neutrons.
 The theory of quantum chromodynamics explains that quarks carry what is called a color charge, although it has no relation to visible color.
 Quarks with unlike color charge attract one another as a result of the strong interaction, and the particle that mediates this was called the gluon.